A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 4: Lava Tubes and Tangerines

-Recovery day after Hallasan.
-Drove to Manjanggul Lava Tube — one of the world's longest at 7.4 km (1 km open to visitors).
+Make this your recovery day after Hallasan.
+Drive to Manjanggul Lava Tube — one of the world's longest at 7.4 km, with 1 km open to visitors.
 Entry: 4,000 KRW.

-The tube is enormous — ceiling heights up to 23 meters in places.
-The temperature inside is a constant 11-21°C regardless of outside weather.
-The highlight is the world's largest known lava stalagmite: 7.6 meters tall, formed by dripping lava.
-It's lit dramatically and genuinely impressive.
+The tube is enormous, with ceiling heights up to 23 meters in places, and the temperature inside stays a constant 11–21°C regardless of the weather outside.
+The highlight is the world's largest known lava stalagmite: 7.6 meters tall, formed by dripping lava, dramatically lit, and genuinely impressive.

-Afternoon: visited a tangerine orchard near Seogwipo for a picking experience.
-10,000 KRW for a basket you fill yourself.
+In the afternoon, visit a tangerine orchard near Seogwipo for a picking experience — 10,000 KRW for a basket you fill yourself.
 Jeju produces 99% of Korea's tangerines, and the hallabong variety (a larger, sweeter mandarin with a bump on top) is famous across Asia.
-I ate six tangerines while picking and still filled the basket.
-No shame.
+You'll eat a half-dozen while picking and still fill the basket, and there's no shame in it.

-The Tangerine Garden Museum offered free tastings of tangerine juice, tangerine chocolate, and tangerine wine.
-The chocolate was excellent.
-The wine was... educational.
+The Tangerine Garden Museum offers free tastings of tangerine juice, tangerine chocolate, and tangerine wine.
+The chocolate is excellent.
+The wine is... educational.

 Verdict: Perfect rest day.
 The lava tube is fascinating.
 The tangerines are addictive.